 Lake Malawi

-Lake Malawi is a huge expanse of water covering a fifth of the country’s total area.
-Home to over 600 species of freshwater fish, the lake is an important part of the country’s economy and its banks are lined with little fishing villages.
+At the same time, Lake Malawi is an important part of the country’s economy.
+Its banks are lined with little fishing villages as well as many hotels.
 Lake Malawi is a popular tourist attraction offering boat trips and a range of watersports and, with depths of up to 700m, it is renowned as one of the best freshwater diving sites in the world.

 National Parks and Game Reserves

 Malawi boasts nine national parks and game reserves which lie across spectacularly varying terrain.
-In the north is the highland Nyika Plateau and the marshy Vwasa Reserve.
-In the central region are the Kasungu and Nkhotakota game parks, both of which are home to the ‘big five: lion, leopard, buffalo, elephant and rhinoceros.
+In the remote north is the highland Nyika Plateau and the marshy Vwasa Reserve.
+Nyika resembles the Scottish Highlands, dotted with antelope and zebra herds.
+Vwasa’s marshy terrain is a great place to spot hippos and water birds.

 Mount Mulanje

-One of Malawi’s most spectacular sites is the bare rock mountain of Mount Mulanje which, at 3000m towers over the country’s eastern region.
+One of Malawi’s most spectacular sites is the bare rock mountain of Mount Mulanje which, at 3000m, towers over the country’s eastern region.
 There are marked routes up the mountain and explorer huts situated at notable points.
-Several tour companies offer guided camping treks up the mountain either by a strenuous rock climb or more gentle walking route.
+Several tour companies offer guided camping treks up the mountain either by a strenuous rock climb or a more gentle walking route.

 Visitors to the mountain will witness a range of vegetation and wildlife such as antelopes, klipspringer and various species of birds as well as some of the most stunning views in Africa.

-Unique activities in Malawi
+Unique Activities in Malawi

 Backpacking Tours in Malawi

 Though part of the fun of backpacking Malawi is exploring on your own, there are situations, especially when venturing off the tourist trail, when it does make sense to go with a guide or a small group.
-For these times, a popular option among backpackers is G Adventures.
-They hand-select local guides to ensure authenticity and quality.
-This is especially a good option for those travelling Malawi alone who would like to meet up with like-minded travellers.
-Their most popular trips in Malawi are their 20-day Serengeti to Victoria Falls Adventure including Kenya, Tanzania, Zimbabwe, Malawi, and Zambia.

-How to Travel Around Malawi
+How to Find Cheap Flights to Malawi

-Visitors can also reach the country by road, either from Tanzania, Zambia or Mozambique.
+Visitors can also reach the country by road, either from Tanzania, Zambia, or Mozambique.

 Health and Safety in Malawi

 There are two large public hospitals in Blantyre and Lilongwe and private hospitals in Lilongwe and Mzuzu.
-It is advised that visitors take out medical insurance before travelling to cover any emergency treatment needs.

 Entry visa requirements for Malawi